mikegchambers/thecloudtutor-website/_posts/2019-03-18-Passing-the-AWS-Certified-Machine-Learning-Specialty-Exam-MLS-C01.md

 - **If you're new to AWS, this exam is hard.**
 - **If you're comfortable with ML/DL and AWS, this exam is do-able.**

-How to prepare for this exam depends a lot on your background.
+Preparing for this exam depends a lot on your background.
 There really is no substitute for getting hands-on, especially with AWS SageMaker.
 AWS has a number of awesome pre-made example Jupyter notebooks should be seen as 'copy-n-paste' reference guides even for some production developments.